 ATOMIC_SERVER_URL=https://example.com

-to run Atomic-Server as a serviceIn Linux operating systems, you can use systemd
+systemd to run Atomic-Server as a serviceIn Linux operating systems, you can use systemd to manage running processes.

-You can configure it to restart automatically, and collect logs with journalctl
+You can configure it to restart automatically, and collect logs with journalctl.

 Create a service: